CBradsen/green-news-app/README.md

 ### `npm start`
 To see the site for yourself, clone down this repo, then type:
-<br>  run npm install
+<br> "npm install" in your terminal.
-<br> typing npm start with then launch the site...
+<br> typing "npm start" will launch the site...
 <br> The app will run in the development mode on your computer.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
 <br>